EdSwArchitect/ai-taxi-model/README.md

 The service will:
 - Start monitoring `./data/input` directory immediately
-- Process any existing `.parquet` files in the input directory
+- Queue any existing `.parquet` files in the input directory for batch processing
+- Process batches when batch size is reached or timer elapses
 - Continue monitoring for new files in real-time

 #### Testing the Service